-When rideshare companies first came onto the scene, there were concerns over safety for both the drivers and riders.
-These fears have so far proven to be largely unfounded, as reports of drivers or riders assaulting one another are scarce.
-However, the more real threat of car crashes involving an Uber or Lyft has emerged and presented some interesting legal questions.
+Since rideshare companies started, there have been concerns about safety for both the drivers and riders.
+The threat of car crashes involving an Uber or Lyft has emerged and presented some interesting legal questions.

 Who Are Rideshare Drivers?